NHS will do all it can to ‘minimise harm’ during nursing strike, says leader - NewsBreak

 NHS hospitals will do all they can to “minimise harm to patients” if nurses go on strike, a national health leader has said, adding that industrial action is about more than pay.

-Matthew Taylor , chief executive of the NHS Confederation , which represents most NHS organisations, told BBC Breakfast there are national and regional plans to minimise the impact on patients, but admitted operations and appointments will have to be cancelled or postponed.
+Matthew Taylor, chief executive of the NHS Confederation, which represents most NHS organisations, said there are national and regional plans to minimise the impact on patients, but admitted operations and appointments will have to be cancelled or postponed.

+Health Secretary Steve Barclay will on Thursday hold talks with Pat Cullen, the general secretary of the Royal College of Nursing (RCN) union behind the strikes, as he works to avert the industrial action.

+Mr Barclay was willing to discuss how working conditions can be improved but was “not negotiating” on pay, the PA news agency understands, as nurses demand a raise of at least 15%.

-He said: “Clearly industrial action is a challenge for the health service and NHS leaders.
+Mr Taylor warned that industrial action will be “a challenge” for both the health service and NHS leaders.

 “We’re already coping with the gap that exists between the demand that is currently on the health service from the public.
-We’ve got to meet that demand, and we all know that we are heading into what already is a very difficult winter.
+We’ve got to meet that demand, and we all know that we are heading into what already is a very difficult winter,” he told BBC Breakfast.

 “Then we add industrial action into that and it’s going to be an extremely difficult job.